Webhook executions

 Webhooks are endpoints that you can provide to other external ecosystems.

-This is very handy because it allows you to trigger actions in your process from external systems.
+This is very handy because it allows you to trigger process executions from external systems.

 Configuration

-From the process page, you may find the triggers section on the right sidebar.
+From the process page, you may find the Webhook configuration section on the right sidebar.

 Once you press the Add +

 button, you can create a webhook passing optional authentication params.
-If you don't provide an user and password, no autentication would be needed to start the process, so take care about it!
+If you don't provide a user and password, no authentication would be needed to start the process, so take care about it!

 Congrats!
 Your webhook is ready for external requests.